Indexed Grothendieck construction: Introduction

 The last equivalence between slices of (co)presheaves and (co)presheaves on slices had many applications in geometry and logic.
 In particular, it is the archetypal case of the fundamental theorem of elementary topos theory, showing that every slice of a Grothendieck topos is a Grothendieck topos.
 Our equivalence

-gives a $2$-dimensional generalization of this.
-It is indeed understood that the correct analogue of slices in dimension $2$ is an (op)fibrational slice, given by (op)fibrations over an element rather than all maps into that element.
-And our equivalence can be thought as saying that every (op)fibrational slice of a Grothendieck $2$-topos is again a Grothendieck $2$-topos.
+gives a $2$-dimensional generalization of this, and we thus expect it to be very fruitful.
+Indeed, the concept of (op)fibrational slice has recently been proposed as the correct upgrade of slices to dimension 2.
+Rather than taking all maps into a fixed element, we restrict to the (op)fibrations over that element.
+This idea appears in Ahrens, North and van der Weide's~\cite{ahrensnorthvanderweide_bicategoricaltypetheory}, where it is attributed to Shulman.
+Our equivalence can be thought of as saying that every (op)fibrational slice of a Grothendieck $2$-topos is again a Grothendieck $2$-topos.

+Our motivating application of the indexed Grothendieck construction is to produce a nice candidate for a 2-classifier in the 2-category of 2-presheaves, in line with Hofmann and Streicher's~\cite{hofmannstreicher_liftinggrothuniverses}.
+We describe this in \exax\ref{exhofstreichuniv}.
+The second author has shown in the following paper~\cite{mesiti_twoclassifiersdensegenstacks} that such candidate is indeed a 2-dimensional classifier in $\m{\A\op}{\CAT}$, towards a $2$-dimensional elementary topos structure on $\m{\A\op}{\CAT}$.
+A 2-classifier, which is a generalization of the concept of subobject classifier to dimension 2, proposed by Weber in~\cite{weber_yonfromtwotop}, can also be thought of as a Grothendieck construction inside a 2-category.
+So it is natural to expect an indexed version of the Grothendieck construction to give a 2-classifier in the 2-category of 2-presheaves.

 The strategy to prove our main theorem will be to use that the Grothendieck construction of a $2$-functor $F\:\A\to \CAT$ is equivalently the oplax colimit of $F$.
 So that we will be able to apply the usual Grothendieck construction on every index $A\in \A$.
 We will then show that all the opfibrations produced for each $A$ can be collected into an opfibration in $\m{\A}{\CAT}$ over $F$.
 For this, we will also need to prove that the usual Grothendieck construction is pseudonatural in the base category.
 The chain of abstract processes above will then be very useful to conclude the pseudonaturality in $F$ of the indexed Grothendieck construction.